I have been using my new circular saw which I recently bought to replace my old one because the motor burnt out after many years of loyal service.

 The best quality circular saw blades are made from high-grade carbide steel and are fitted with large high-grade tungsten carbide tips (TCT), which can be sharpened multiple times.
 The Blades are precision laser cut and perfectly balanced to remove vibration and Teflon coated to reduce friction and provide corrosion resistance.

-Premium grade saw blades which are made from really good quality carbide steel blades, with high-grade Tungsten carbide tips, these blades can be reground or sharpened many times and have a performance coating like Teflon to improve cutting and provide corrosion resistance to improve blade life.
+Premium grade saw blades made by companies like Freud, which are made from really good quality carbide steel blades, with high-grade Tungsten carbide tips, these blades can be reground or sharpened many times and have a performance coating like Teflon to improve cutting and provide corrosion resistance to improve blade life.

 A good quality blade is often produced with relief slots, which help to reduce heat and expansion during cutting, and will have all the blade’s details marked clearly on the side.

 Lower-grade, cheap saw blades are usually made from stainless steel or High-speed steel and have smaller or no blade tips which can only be sharpened a few times before the hardened tip is gone.